wurstscript/wurstscript.github.io/_doc/blog/bestofthewurst2.md

 	registerSpellEffectEvent(ID_BLINK, function onEffect)
 ```

 Then when the wurst compiler is run, the above emits nicely readable Jass (see below).
-This is just one example of wurst providing zero-cost abstraction - a topic we will discuss more in future posts.
+This is just one example of wurst providing zero-cost abstraction, since the inliner would ultimately inline e.g. getSpellTargetPos into 2 local definitions - a topic we will discuss more in future posts.

 ```wurst
 function getSpellTargetPos takes nothing returns real